Philippine Coast Guard Accuses Chinese Vessels Of dangerous Manoeuvres - UrduPoint

 Manila, (APP - UrduPoint / Pakistan Point News - 11th Feb, 2024) The Philippine Coast Guard on Sunday accused Chinese vessels of "dangerous" manoeuvres during a nine-day patrol near a reef off the coast of the Southeast Asian country.

-The Philippine vessel BRP Teresa Magbanua was deployed in early February to patrol the waters around Scarborough Shoal, a rich fishing ground in the South China Sea, and "ensure the safety of Filipino fishermen in the area".
+The Philippine vessel BRP Teresa Magbanua was deployed in early February to patrol the waters around Scarborough Shoal, a rich fishing ground in the South China Sea, and deliver provisions to Filipino fishermen and ensure their safety.

 The reef has been a flashpoint between the countries since China seized it from the Philippines in 2012.